 Perhaps the biggest barre class mistake you can make is not coming to class at all!
 You might be concerned about being judged by others, or maybe you’re worried you won’t be able to keep up.
 But we want you to know you don’t have to be a fitness guru to enjoy our classes.
 Our trained instructors welcome people of all experience levels, even those who are new to fitness altogether.

 At Physique 57, we’re a community that empowers each other to succeed with instructors who inspire you to reach your goals — and we have a great time doing it!
-Experience for yourself the Physique 57 energy that will keep you coming back for more.
-Come at least four times a week, and you’ll see amazing results, fast!
+Experience for yourself the Physique 57 energy that will keep you coming back for more, visit us in the barre studio, or work out with us on demand.
+Try our program at least four times a week, and you’ll see amazing results, fast!

-Check out more tips for keeping top form (and maxing out your results) in class and away from the barre here.
+Check out more tips for keeping top form—and maxing out your results—with our Barre 101 series.
 Have more words of wisdom to share?
 Post them in the comments below!